PlamenStilyianov/smsmessage/README.md

 *Stand-alone Spring Security MVC internationalization application with Twilio Java API that allows you to send/receive SMS messages and store the messages into a database.*
 #

-*TWilio properties are in the main resource folder*
+*Twilio properties are in the main resource folder*

 #